jbgithub22/jbgithub22/README.md

 #### 6. Various Data Science Jupyter Notebooks

 ## Get in Touch
 I am always eager to connect with fellow data enthusiasts and professionals.
 Feel free to explore my projects and reach out if you have any questions, suggestions, or collaboration opportunities.
-You can contact me via LinkedIn or Email.
+You can contact me via [LinkedIn](https://linkedin.com/in/jbarcc) or via my [website](https://jbrienweb.dev).

 Thank you for visiting my GitHub page!